‘Everyone is supportive here’: Chiefs fans celebrate more than a big win with their sober watch party

 There was a time in Taylor’s life where opening up a cold brew was something he did often.

-Now she catches a buzz on a winning Chiefs team and the people she cheers with, “As the years go on and as you cling to other people in recovery, then you learn that it just gets a lot easier .
-Then it gets fun,” she said.
+Now, she catches a buzz on a winning Chiefs team and the people she cheers with.

+“As the years go on and as you cling to other people in recovery, then you learn that it just gets a lot easier.
+Then, it gets fun,” she said.

 “What’s amazing is once you get used to it, it’s a fabulous way of life,” said John Taylor.